 Supply articles in a more efficient and environmentally friendly way

 See how the University of Essex simplified article delivery directly to users.

 Deliver library resources from around the world as if it’s easy

 Find out how Seaside Public Library maintains a quick and helpful interlibrary loan service for patrons and other libraries.

 Tailor resource sharing processes and integrate with other library technology to provide excellent customer service and anywhere access to patron-requested materials.

 Tipasa, the world’s first cloud-based interlibrary loan management system, allows you to manage a high volume of interlibrary loan requests, automate routine borrowing and lending functions, and provide an enhanced patron experience.
 You can meet users’ needs without heavy IT support, server management or extensive configuration and training.

 Phased approach for roll-out to ILLiad users

 OCLC is committed to working closely with the resource sharing community throughout the development of Tipasa, which will take place over multiple years.
 Development is taking place in three phases with each phase designed for a specific library type and their specific needs.
-The first phase of Tipasa migrations is currently underway with libraries who have very straightforward resource sharing needs and workflows.
-The second phase of development just started in spring 2017 and focuses on libraries that are RAPID users.
-The third phase of development will start later this year.
+The first phase of Tipasa migrations is well underway with libraries who have very straightforward resource sharing needs and workflows.
+The second phase of migrations just started and focuses on libraries that are RapidILL users.
+The third phase of development has begun.
 Research libraries will be included in this phase as well as libraries who use DOCLINE and other add-on services.